laravel/docs/notifications.md

 <a name="accessing-the-notifications"></a>
 ### Accessing The Notifications

 Once notifications are stored in the database, you need a convenient way to access them from your notifiable entities.
-The `Illuminate\Notifications\Notifiable` trait, which is included on Laravel's default `App\User` model, includes a `notifications` Eloquent relationship that returns the notifications for the entity.
+The `Illuminate\Notifications\Notifiable` trait, which is included on Laravel's default `App\Models\User` model, includes a `notifications` Eloquent relationship that returns the notifications for the entity.
 To fetch notifications, you may access this method like any other Eloquent relationship.
 By default, notifications will be sorted by the `created_at` timestamp:

-    $user = App\User::find(1);
+    $user = App\Models\User::find(1);

     foreach ($user->notifications as $notification) {
         echo $notification->type;